Cluster scattering diagrams of acyclic affine type: Completing the cluster scattering diagram proofs

-As an immediate consequence of \cref{shard ineq,a cap inv}, we have the following description of shards for $c$-sortable join-irreducible elements. \begin{proposition} Suppose $c$ is a Coxeter element of $W$ and let $t$ be a reflection in~$W$.
-If $j$ is a $c$-sortable join-irreducible element of $W$ and $\cov(j)=\set{t}$, then $\Sh(j)$ is
+As an immediate consequence of Proposition~\ref{shard ineq} and Lemma~\ref{a cap inv}, we have the following description of shards for $c$-sortable join-irreducible elements. \begin{proposition} Suppose $c$ is a Coxeter element of $W$ and let $t$ be a reflection in~$W$.
+If $j$ is a $c$-sortable join-irreducible element of $W$ and $\cov(j)=\set{t}$, then~$\Sh(j)$ is

 \end{proposition}